angristan/nginx-autoinstall/README.md

 ## Update

-Just re-launch the script. (you may re-download it if I made changes with the command above)
+Just re-launch the script.

+If change was made to this repository, you may re-download the script.

 You can install nginx over and over again, to add or remove modules or just to update nginx.